 where $\displaystyle d/dt\ $ means the material derivative with respect to the mean motion

-The superscript " $\,^{T}\ $" \ means the transposition.
-By using the mass conservation law, the equation for the volumic Reynolds tensor $\mathbf{R}$ can be rewritten as the equation for the specific (or per unit mass) Reynolds tensor
+The superscript " ${T}\ $" \ means the transposition.
+Using the mass conservation law, the equation for the volume Reynolds stress tensor $ \mathbf{R}$ can be rewritten as the equation for the specific (or per unit mass) Reynolds stress tensor

 where